-MASSACHUSETTS WATER RESOURCES AUTHORITY

-100 First Avenue, Charlestown Navy Yard, Boston, MA 02129
+MASSACHUSETTS WATER RESOURCES AUTHORITY 100 First Avenue, Charlestown Navy Yard, Boston, MA 02129

-WATER QUALITY UPDATE An Analysis of May 2021 Sampling Data

-For more information, please contact MWRA at (617) 242-5323, or visit www.mwra.com.
+WATER QUALITY UPDATE An Analysis of July 2021 Sampling Data For more information, please contact MWRA at (617) 242-5323, or visit www.mwra.com.

-May 2021 Highlights
+July 2021 Highlights

-- •In May, MWRA met all regulatory targets for pathogen inactivation at Brutsch Water Treatment Facility and Carroll Water Treatment Plant, achieving greater than the required 99% Cryptosporidium inactivation and 99.9% Giardia inactivation at all times.
-See page 5. - •MWRA met all regulatory targets for the month.
-No communities triggered the requirement for an Assessment under the Total Coliform Rule.
-See Page 7. - •Look for MWRA's Annual Water Quality Report in the mail during June.
-The report is also available on MWRA's web site at www.mwra.com/water/html/awqr.htm. - •To reduce printing and postage costs and also to provide the most detailed version, starting in 2015 MWRA has switched to an electronic distribution of the report.
+•In July, MWRA met all regulatory targets for pathogen inactivation at Brutsch Water Treatment Facility and Carroll Water Treatment Plant, achieving greater than the required 99% Cryptosporidium inactivation and 99.9% Giardia inactivation at all times.
+See page 5.

+•MWRA met all regulatory targets for the month.
+Five communities triggered the requirement for an Assessment under the Revised Total Coliform Rule.
+See Page 7.

+•To reduce printing and postage costs and also to provide the most detailed version, starting in 2015 MWRA has switched to an electronic distribution of the report.

 We are continually updating the report.
 Let us know what you think.
 Call (617) 788-4822 or email Beverly.Anderson@mwra.com

-Release Date: June 20, 2021
+Release Date: August 20, 2021